 Book Ends: The game begins and ends with the Amazing Spider Man.

-Breaking the Fourth Wall: "I'm the Hobgoblin; every Spider-Man needs one!"
+Breaking the Fourth Wall: "You can call me the Hobgoblin!
+Every Spider-Man needs one!"
 Then again, the 2099 characters are aware of the Amazing Spider-Man's legacy.

 Deadpool is the master of this trope.
 At first, it can be explained by him running a Show Within a Show, except...